-The Scottish Third Sector Tracker is a growing research community made up of representatives from third sector organisations based across the whole of Scotland, who are willing to share their experiences, views and concerns as the sector emerges from the pandemic.
+The Scottish Third Sector Tracker is a growing research community made up of representatives from third sector organisations based across the whole of Scotland, who are willing to share their experiences, views and concerns as the sector faces both new and ongoing challenges.

 The Tracker is run by an independent research company called DJS Research on behalf of SCVO, the Scottish Government, the William Grant Foundation and the National Lottery Community Fund.

-Those involved in the management of a third sector organisation or social enterprise operating in Scotland are invited to represent their organisation as a member of the Scottish Third Sector Tracker.
+Those involved in the running of a third sector organisation operating in Scotland are invited to represent their organisation as a member of the Scottish Third Sector Tracker.

-Every three months between Summer 2021 and Winter 2022, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
+Every four months, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
 These details will be anonymised and then aggregated alongside the responses from all of the other Scottish Third Sector Tracker members.
 This will give SCVO and its partners a clear and up-to-date picture of the health of the third sector in Scotland and will enable them to identify where they can provide support to the sector most effectively.

-You can find more information about the tracker, as well as the latest findings from the summer and winter 2021 waves of the research, on the SCVO website.
+You can find more information about the tracker, as well as the latest findings from the research, on the SCVO website.

 If you have any questions about the Scottish Third Sector Tracker, please email the DJS Research team at STSTracker@djsresearch.com and they will be very happy to provide you with more detail.

-For most, the survey will take between 10 and 15 minutes to complete each time.
+For most, the survey will around 15 minutes to complete each time.

 Once a new edition of the survey is live, you will receive an email notification to the email address you supplied when you first registered.
 This will contain a link to an online survey.

-A complete picture of the industry is crucial to the success of the project and so we ask, where possible, that members submit a response for all of the remaining five surveys.
+A complete picture of the sector is crucial to the success of the project and so we ask, where possible, that members submit a response for all surveys.
 We appreciate that this will not always be possible due to a change in roles, leave or illness.
 In these cases, we would ask for another colleague to complete the survey in your absence.

 If you leave your organisation altogether, we ask members to let us know so we can organise for someone else in the organisation to take your place in the community.